-With Inter Miami and even Austin FC having already held tryouts for their first development academy teams it is odd Nashville SC still hasn’t announced any plans.
-I know it’s coming and after speaking to an employee at the school and another well connected Nashville soccer person I’m confident enough to say it will be a residential development academy located at Currey Ingram.
+John Ingram confirmed August 1 during an interview on WSM 650 with George Plaster that a residential development academy will be located at Currey Ingram.
+He mentioned turning the existing baseball fields into soccer fields and building “boarding facilities”.
 This makes sense on a lot of levels, but like most things is not perfect.
 To learn more about MLS Development Academies checkout our MLS 101 article that dives into it and how Minnesota United and Atlanta United approached their youth systems.

 Of course I would have preferred a Nashville SC DA be in the Music City.
 I was hopeful that the Fairgrounds might somehow have enough land or possibly Ensworth High School where the USL team frequently practices.
 It was not to be.
 However it’s not that big a deal for families in Davidson County.
 Unlike many other MLS cities, Nashville is a driving town.
 The only public transportation are buses with limited access.
 Driving to Brentwood takes anywhere from 15 minutes to an hour depending on time of day.
 It’s not that far.

 What I don’t know is when will the residential DA at Currey Ingram be up and running?
 How many teams will there be?

 Club finally announced the DA.
 The new details are

 “The Academy will start by launching its Boys U12 (2008) age group team to compete in the Generation adidas Cup over Thanksgiving weekend (Nov.
 28-30) in Atlanta, followed by the introduction of U13 (2008), U14 (2007) and U15 (2006) teams in the 2020/2021 season.”